-In its decision to reject the strict scrutiny standard in this case, the Superior Court relied heavily on the United States Supreme Court decision in Village of Belle Terre v.
+The City's argument in favor of constitutionality is based largely on the United States Supreme Court decision in Village of Belle Terre v.
 Borass, 416 U.S. 1 (1974), in which the Court held that a suburb could enact an ordinance restricting land use to single-family dwellings, with "family" defined as any number of related persons but not more than two unrelated people.
 Id. at 2.
+As the City notes, most of the subsequent state court decisions permitting such "unrelated persons" ordinances have explicitly adopted the reasoning in Belle Terre.
+See City's Memorandum at 22-23.
 Belle Terre, however, is distinguishable because the challenged ordinance did not target college students as a group, which raises an especially troubling equal protection issue.
 Nor is Belle Terre binding precedent in this case, which was brought solely under the Article 1, Section 2 of the Rhode Island Constitution.

-This Court has been very clear that "the equal-protection guarantees secured by the Fourteenth Amendment in no way limit those protections Rhode Island citizens possess by nature of article 1, section 2 [of the Rhode Island Constitution]."
+The Rhode Island Supreme Court has been very clear that "the equal-protection guarantees secured by the Fourteenth Amendment, however, in no way limit those protections Rhode Island citizens possess by nature of article 1, section 2 [of the Rhode Island Constitution]."
 Providence Teachers' Union Local 958, AFL-CIO v.
 The City Council of the City of Providence, 888 A.2d 948, 956 (R.I.
 2005).
-As the Court noted, "[t]he drafters' rationale for including a parallel yet independent equal-protection clause was presumably to protect the citizens of this state should the federal judiciary adopt a more narrow interpretation of the Fourteenth Amendment."
+As the Supreme Court noted, "[t]he drafters' rationale for including a parallel yet independent equal-protection clause was presumably to protect the citizens of this state should the federal judiciary adopt a more narrow interpretation of the Fourteenth Amendment."
 Id.
 See also East Bay Community Development Corp. v.
-Zoning Board of Review of Town of Barrington, 901 A.2d 1136, 1150 (R.I.
+Zoning Board of Review of Town of Barrington, 901

+A.2d 1136, 1150 (R.I.
 2006) (recognizing "the autonomous character of each constitution's inviolable guarantees" of equal protection and due process).
-It is within this Court's discretion to interpret our state constitution more broadly than the U.S. Constitution has been interpreted in similar cases elsewhere.
+It is within this Court's discretion to interpret our state constitution more broadly than the U.S.

+Constitution has been interpreted in similar cases elsewhere.

 The only other Rhode Island court to consider the constitutionality of a law similar to the Student Housing Ordinance was the Superior Court in DiStefano v.
 Haxton, 1994 WL 931006, WC-1992-0589 (Super.
 Ct.
 Dec.
-12, 1994) (Fortunato, J.) (Appendix Tab 5).
+12, 1994) (Fortunato, J.).
 In DiStefano, Judge Fortunato held that a Narragansett ordinance prohibiting more than three unrelated people from sharing a residential unit violated the equal protection and due process guarantees of the Rhode Island Constitution.
 Judge Fortunato correctly anticipated the later-issued decisions of the Supreme Court in Providence Teachers' Union and East Bay Community Development Corp., supra, writing that even if the analysis of a law under the US and Rhode Island Constitutions is similar, "there is no need to conclude that the results will be identical," and that the Rhode Island Constitution affords "a greater protection than that which might be provided by the Fourteenth Amendment in the federal charter."
 DiStefano at 5.